haowangbiostat/anticipation_swcrt/README.md

   - True model is HH-ANT with higher-order anticipation.

 ### Trial Planning Software
-We provide an R function [`Trt.Ant.Power`](software/trial_planning.R) to compute statistical power for stepped wedge cluster randomized trials with or without anticipation.
+We provide an R function [`Trt.Ant.Power`](software/trial_planning.R) to compute statistical power for SW-CRTs with or without anticipation.

 ### Explore Coefficients Under Model Misspecification